To become a TeamMates mentor, you must fulfill all of the following:

 - consistent convictions of no insurance or no proof of financial responsibility.

-****If you feel any of aforementioned offenses pertain to you, you may provide a detailed explanation of the circumstances surrounding the incident and any action taken after the incident where prompted later in the application.
-Please note that confidentiality of your information will be strictly maintained.
+****If you feel any of the aforementioned offenses pertain to you, you may provide a detailed explanation of the circumstances surrounding the incident and any action taken after the incident where prompted in the volunteer application.
+Please note that the confidentiality of your information will be strictly maintained.